CodinGame/monaco-vscode-api/README.md

   }
 }
 ```

-- we can serialize and eval the code to prevent vite from touching it:
+- We can serialize and eval the code to prevent vite from touching it:

 ```typescript
 {
   plugins: [{